-The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the strategic report and the directors' report.
+The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report and the Directors' report.
 The directors acknowledge the net liability position of the Company, which is partly a consequence of the net deficit in the Company's two defined benefit pension schemes.
 In March 2016, the triennial valuations of the pension schemes were completed.
 The deficit funding plan was reassessed between the Group and the trustees of the schemes, with the deficit funding remaining at the same level as in prior years.
-The plan involves the Group making annual payments into the schemes in order to address the deficit by February 2028 for the MCPS-PRS Alliance Pension Scheme (MPCS).
+The plan involves the Group making annual payments into the schemes in order to address the deficit by February 2028 for the MCPS-PRS Alliance Pension Scheme and June 2030 for the MCPS-PRS Alliance Pension Scheme (MPCS).
+The next triennial valuation is due to take place in March 2019, and will then be presented to the board for approval.

-The Company has received written confirmation of the financial support from PRS for a period of at least twelve months from the approval of the financial statements.
+The balances due to PRS are as a result of the operational nature of the relationship and the Company has received written confirmation of the financial support from PRS for a period of at least twelve months from the approval of the financial statements.
 As a result, the directors continue to adopt the going concern basis in preparing the financial statements.